The National Election Office Logo

 Observers Appointed to Supervise Ballot Boxes

-For the elections of local government representatives and mayors, and national minority self-government representatives, which are held in a joint procedure and on the same day as the EP elections, no observers can be appointed to supervise ballot boxes based on a list in these elections, as there is no possibility for postal voting in these elections.
+For the elections of local government representatives and mayors, and national minority self-government representatives, which are held in a joint procedure and on the same day as the EP elections, no observers can be appointed to supervise ballot boxes based on a list in these elections, as there is no possibility for voting by mail in these elections.

-For the elections of local government representatives and mayors, and national minority self-government representatives, which are held in a joint procedure and on the same day as the EP elections, no observers can be appointed to supervise ballot boxes based on a list in these elections, as there is no possibility for postal voting in these elections.
+For the elections of local government representatives and mayors, and national minority self-government representatives, which are held in a joint procedure and on the same day as the EP elections, no observers can be appointed to supervise ballot boxes in these elections, as there is no possibility for postal voting in these elections.

 The observer must be:

-• notified to the National Election Committee,
+• notified to the National Election Commission,

-• by 4:00 PM on the 10th day before the Hungarian election day.
+• by 4:00 PM on the 9th day before the Hungarian election day.

 The notification must contain the following information: